mherwege/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 For better overview they are clustered in different channel groups.
 They differ for each vehicle type, build-in sensors and activated services.

+Channels are only available when your vehicle supports the functionality.

 ### Thing Channel Groups